Hiking Mt Field Tasmania

 Mt Field Tasmania – What’s near?

-Post Hike Hangout: There’s plenty picnic and barbecue areas around the Visitors Center.
-Inside you can score a meal, coffee, pastries and ice cream.
+Post Hike Hangout: There are plenty of picnic and barbecue areas around the Visitors Center.
+Inside you can score a meal, coffee, pastries, and ice cream.

 Wherever you go in nature, please make sure to stick to the Leave No Trace Seven Principals to keep this place as beautiful for the next generations as it is now.